 ‘ Very good personalised support ensures that disabled pupils and those with special educational needs achieve well against their individual starting points’ OFSTED June 2013

-At Askern Moss Road Infant Academy we have two designated teachers who have responsibility for special needs and disabilities in school, Mrs Sarah Lee (SENCO/Deputy Head and Mrs Carol Ann Turner (Executive Head teacher).
-Although they have class teaching duties, they have specific time allocated to monitor, advise and support parents of and children with SEND.
-Mrs Lee can be contacted on the school office number on 01302 700287.
+At Askern Moss Road Infant Academy we have two designated teachers who have responsibility for special needs and disabilities in school, Mrs Kathryn Briggs (SENCO) and Mrs Carol Ann Turner (Executive Head teacher).
 Your child’s class teacher will usually be the first point of contact for concerns and updates and their duties are specified below.
 Mrs Turner, the Head teacher, will also be able to advise and support should you need to discuss any concerns further.
 Our policy stipulates the roles and responsibilities of each of these staff members who can support you.

 Ensuring that you are: